Data Privacy

 Any organization working with a covered entity and accessing PHI:

-If your product or service touches PHI in any form — even indirectly — you’re expected to be HIPAA compliant.
+If your product or service touches PHI in any form — even indirectly — you’re expected to be HIPAA compliant and meet HIPAA requirements for vendors.

 1. Privacy Rule